0xNirvana/Writeups/OWASP_Top_10/writeup.md

 ## OWASP Top 10
-This writeup is going to be based on the [OWASP Top 10](https://tryhackme.com/room/owasptop10) room on TryHackMe.
+This write-up is going to be based on the [OWASP Top 10](https://tryhackme.com/room/owasptop10) room on TryHackMe.
 The challenges to this room are going to be released on a daily basis so that for 10 days one can focus on one of the Top 10 vulnerabilities whichever has been released for that day.
 I will try to add every vulnerability task to this article as soon as I complete it.

 ### What is OWASP and what are the Top 10???
 Open Web Application Security Project or better known as [OWASP](https://owasp.org/) is an online community that produces tools, documentations, technologies and many other things related to web security which can be accessed by anyone and at a cost-free rate.
 Some of the major OWASP projects that I know are [ZAP](https://www.zaproxy.org/), [Juice Shop](https://github.com/bkimminich/juice-shop), obviously the [Top 10](https://owasp.org/www-project-top-ten/) and many others.